nomath4u/radiusnetworks.github.io/ibeacon/android/index.md

 <img src="images/ibeacon.png" style="display:block; float:left; width:30%"/>
 <p style="height:15px"></p>

-###Think iBeacon technology only work with Apple devices?
+###Think iBeacon technology only works with Apple devices?
 Not anymore.

 With Radius Networks' Android Beacon Service library, you can make Android versions of your iOS apps that use iBeacon technology, or come up with new Android-only creations.
 Best of all, the library is available for FREE!